preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Delay between slides**: Set the time between slides in milli seconds.
 + **Hide block when no data**: Select this option if the block should be hidden when there's nothing to display.
 + **Hide if read**: Select this option to hide all pages the logged in user has visited.
 This affects all pages, including news.
++ **Highlight non-read**: This option makes sure non-read pages are highlighted.
+Default=selected.
+Deselect if you don't want that.
 + **Image**: Select the property that contains the image for the item(s) to display.
 + **Image Ratio**: Select ratio for the image; Landscape, Square or Wide.
 + **Image x and y**: Select the image format here.
 Available for "Single Item" only.